Chairperson: Mary Jo Wiemiller, PA-C, M.S.

 e.
 Failure to comply with the Physician Assistant Studies program departmental Policies and Procedures outlined in the student handbook.

 Violation of the professional integrity requirements results in a hearing with the Progress and Promotion Committee.
-Findings of misconduct to self, faculty, the program, the university clinical placements and/or patient may result in failure in the assignment, failure in the course or dismissal from the program.
+Findings of misconduct to self, faculty, the program, the university clinical placements and/or patients may result in failure in the assignment, failure in the course or dismissal from the program.
 For instances of dismissal from the program, a notation of “Required to Withdraw for Professional Integrity Reasons” appears on the permanent academic record and transcript.

 Academic Dismissal - Academic Misconduct